emersON106/SGPPI/README.md

 SGPPI regard the protein as collection of protein interface patches and integrated the global and local structural features of each residue in these patches.
 Besides, a comprehensive set of protein sequence and structural features are considered: a) evolutionary information of the residue through position-specific scoring matrices (PSSMs); b) location in the underlying protein secondary structure; c) global and local geometrical descriptors.
 To use SGPPI, you should first calculate all the needed features of proteins.
 We have published the calculated features of both human and yeast proteins, you can find them at https://figshare.com/articles/dataset/PDB_files/20353353.
 The features mainly include the following files: *.atomAxs, *.axs, *.clusters, *.cv, *.cvlocal and *.pssm.
 Use feature_extract.py to generate the features of the corresponding protein.

+'''shell
-'''feature_extract.py –i protein_name –o protein_features'''
+feature_extract.py –i protein_name –o protein_features
+'''